ibm-messaging/mq-golang/README.md

 > **NOTICE**: Please ensure that you use a dependency management tool such as [dep](https://github.com/golang/dep) or [Glide](http://glide.sh/), and add a specific version dependency.
 The current content has been marked as version 1.0.0, and a new version with breaking changes will be released soon.
 By using a dependency manager, you can continue to use the old version if you want to.

-The repository also includes programs to export MQ statistics to some monitoring packages including Prometheus, InfluxDB and OpenTSDB.
+This repository previously contained sample programs that exported MQ statistics to some monitoring packages.
+These have now been moved to a new [GitHub repository called mq-metric-samples](https://github.com/ibm-messaging/mq-metric-samples).

-A minimum level of MQ V9 is required to build this package.
+A minimum level of MQ V9 is required to build these packages.
 The monitoring data published by the queue manager is not available before that version; the interface also assumes availability of MQI structures from that level of MQ.

 ## Health Warning